yge15/TCGA_Microbial_Content/README.md

-# TCGA_Microbial_Content
+# TCGA Microbial Content
-Comprehensive analysis of microbial content in whole-genome sequencing samples from The Cancer Genome Atlas project
+Comprehensive analysis of microbial content in 5,734 whole-genome sequencing samples from The Cancer Genome Atlas project

 ## Supplentary Tables Captions

 1. Table S1.
-Raw counts of 5,734 TCGA WGS samples classified at species level against Microbial2023 database, excluding eukaryotes.
+Raw counts of 5,734 TCGA WGS samples classified at the species level against the Kraken Microbial2023 database, excluding eukaryotes.
+The contents of Microbial2023 are described in the main text.
 This resulted in 11,349 species that have non-zero counts.
 2. Table S2.
-Normalized counts of TableS1, by counts per million reads sequenced.
+Normalized counts of the values in Table S1, converted to counts per million reads sequenced.
 3. Table S3.
-Normalized counts of TableS1, by reads per kilobase of genome per million reads sequenced.
+Normalized counts of the values in Table S2, converted to  reads per kilobase of genome per million reads sequenced.
 4. Table S4.
-Raw counts of 5,734 TCGA WGS samples classified at species level against Fungi_RefSeq database.
-This resulted in 557 species that have non-zero counts.
+Raw counts of 5,734 TCGA WGS samples classified at the species level against Fungi_RefSeq database.
+The contents of Fungi_RefSeq include all 557 fungal species in RefSeq as of late 2023.
 5. Table S5.
-Normalized counts of TableS4, by counts per million reads sequenced.
+Normalized counts of TableS4, converted to counts per million reads sequenced.
 6. Table S6.
-Normalized counts of TableS4, by reads per kilobase of genome per million reads sequenced.
+Normalized counts of TableS4, converted to reads per kilobase of genome per million reads sequenced.
 7. Table S7.
-TCGA Study Abbreviations
+TCGA study abbreviations.
 8. Table S8.
-Raw counts of TCGA WGS samples classified at genus level against Microbial2023 database, matched with Poore et al. study.
-This resulted in 4,550 samples and 3,561 genera.
+Raw counts of 4,550 TCGA WGS samples classified at the genus level against Microbial2023 database, for samples used in both this study and in the Poore et al. study.
+This dataset contains counts for all 3,561 genera that had non-zero counts in either study.
 9. Table S9.
-Raw counts from Poore et al. study at genus level, matched with this study.
-This resulted in 4,550 samples and 3,561 genera.
+Raw counts from the Poore et al. study at the genus level, for samples used in both this study and Poore et al. This set contains 4,550 samples and 3,561 genera.
+Raw counts included here were taken directly from Poore et al. (2020).
 10. Table S10.
-Raw counts of TCGA WGS samples classified at species level against Fungi_RefSeq database, matched with Narunsky-Haziza et al. study.
-This resulted in 4,271 11. samples and 557 species.
+Raw counts of TCGA WGS samples classified at the species level against the Fungi_RefSeq database, for samples matched with the Narunsky-Haziza et al. study.
+This resulted in 4,271 samples and 557 species.
 11. Table S11.
-Raw counts from Narunsky-Haziza et al. study at species level, matched with this study.
+Raw counts from the Narunsky-Haziza et al. study at the species level, for samples matched with this study.
 This resulted in 4,271 samples and 557 species.
+Raw counts included here were taken directly from Narunsky-Haziza et al. (2022).
 12. Table S12.
-TCGA metadata, along with Hopkins IDs, Knight IDs, and Straussman IDs for each of the 5,734 samples.
+TCGA metadata for 5,734 samples, including unique IDs for this study, IDs used by Poore et al., IDs used by Narunsky-Haziza et al., and the original TCGA identifiers.
 13. Table S13.
-List of species in the Microbial2023 database, with RefSeq accessions.
+List of species in the Microbial2023 Kraken database, with RefSeq accessions.
 14. Table S14.
-List of species in the Fungi database, with RefSeq accessions.
+List of species in the Fungi_RefSeq Kraken database, with RefSeq accessions.
 15. Table S15.
-RefSeq v200 name conversion to RefSeq v220, for 14 of the 557 fungal species.
+RefSeq v200 to v220 name conversion list, for 14 of the 557 fungal species whose names were changed between the two releases of RefSeq.